easternhercules/sentiment-analysis-of-human-arthropod-interactions/README.md

 * Combination

 1. For multi-layered analysis, you can overlay the results from processing the iNaturalist data and the Twitter data.
 You can also choose to incorporate Google Trends data
+2. Export data from R and import to GeoDa for running Moran's I spatial autocorrelation

 In the future these steps might change to require more/less due to addition or deprecation of various features or attributes by Twitter post-v1.1 API.